Board of Directors

 Volunteer Support

-SSG.
-Joseph Dougherty (father-in-law) USAF / MIA 1951 Mike provides computer programming and database support for the Coalition.
-In 2015, he developed an interactive website to display (on larger monitors) U.S. Military Casualties from 1950 to 2000 according to user-specified criteria and he is currently the principal coordinator of Heroes Remembered, LLC, which works with the Ministry of Patriots and Veterans’ Affairs, Republic of Korea, to organize an annual Revisit Korea trip to the Korean Peninsula for families of Korean War MIA/KIA servicemen. |
+Technology SSG.
+Joseph Dougherty (Father-in-law) USAF / MIA 1951 Mike provides computer programming and database support for the Coalition.
+In 2015, he developed an interactive website to display U.S. Military Casualties from 1950 to 2000.
+He is currently the principal coordinator of Heroes Remembered, LLC, which works with the Ministry of Patriots and Veterans’ Affairs, Republic of Korea, to organize an annual Revisit Korea trip to the Korean Peninsula for families of Korean War MIA/KIA servicemen. |

 Back to: About Us